NancyMeri/APCS-A/README.md

 This is a 3-part lab in APCS Unit 3 Lab Excercises.pdf.
 The parts are labeled LabPart1.java, LabPart2.java, and LabPart3.java.

 Unit 4: Iterations

+All instructions are in APCS Unit 4 Lab Excercises.pdf (sorry-- ATM actually shouldn't have 'machine' after it-- the 'm' already stands for 'machine'!).
+The solutions are also included.